 1) Listen & Digest!

-The first step before speaking Malay fluently is to learn Malay by your ears.
+You’re eager to know how to speak Malay.
+So, the first step before speaking Malay fluently is to learn Malay by your ears.
 Learn and understand how the native speakers of Bahasa Malaysia say common words like terima kasih (thank you), selamat tinggal (goodbye), and selamat pagi (good morning).
 Listen carefully to the pronunciation of these phrases and see how they are used.
 There are a few places you can go to listen to how the Malay language is used by its native speakers; try resorting to their local TV channels or stop by the night markets in Malaysia for a full-on experience.

 Apart from listening, try to identify the words, slang, and facial expressions often used when speaking Bahasa Melayu.
 Learn as much as you can about Malaysia and its national language, including its vocabulary, grammar, spelling, and pronunciation.